Submitting Your Files for Printing

 - Share file(s) via your UT Box account with your customer service representative.

 - We accept files from either PC or Macintosh.

 - Popular software: Adobe Photoshop, InDesign, and Illustrator.

 - Only send the document that you want us to output.
-If possible, delete all over files from any disk(s) you supply us with.
+If possible, delete all other files from any disk(s)/file folders you supply us with.
 This will evade problems, saving time and money.